Yogi has to explain Ali Bajrang Bali remark

 "Agar Congress, SP, BSP ko 'Ali' par vishwaas hai toh humein bhi 'Bajrang Bali' par vishwaas hai (If the Congress, Samajwadi Party and Bahujan Samaj Partyhave faith in Ali, we have faith in Hanuman)," the UP CM had said.

-His statement came while referring to BSP chief Mayawati's speech at a rally in Deoband, where she urged Muslims to back the alliance.
+His statement came while referring to Bahujan Samaj Party (BSP) chief Mayawati's speech at a rally in Deoband, where she urged Muslims to back the alliance.